 I wanted this site as an example and something that was all mine.
 No per-made theme (templates) would do what I wanted.
 I’d design everything from the most basic beginnings, with the final goal bright, brilliant and unique.
 Something to show my future clients what I’m capable of.
 Something that wasn’t what I see everywhere else.
 I think I’ve found success.

 I started with the bare necessities.
-WordPress and a publicly available Bootstrap starter template.
+WordPress and a publicly available bootstrap starter template.
 My goal was to showcase my skills and provide an example of what’s possible.
 The plan was to create something different that was also fast, easy on the eyes, warm and welcoming.

 Making these choices is not easy.
 Many professionals are unaware of these concepts.
 After all, many massive corporations don’t provide this level of quality.
-Thus I decided to focus on optimizations on the top landing pages, while balancing a few more universal resources given our growing potential.
+Thus, I decided to focus on optimizations on the top landing pages, while balancing a few more universal resources given our growing potential.
 After all, I knew I could manually make optimizations as needed.

 Why did you choose these colors?

-I chose an eccentric color scheme to stand out from our competitors and give our visitors something a bit different then the normal.
-A darker background is certainly easier on the eyes for us that are in front of a computer all day long.
+At first, we offered a darker background, which would be easier on the eyes for people spending long hours in front of a computer.
 The more I worked with it, the more I loved it.
 I knew it was a match.
 The site is here to stand out.